Tasmanian Seafood Cooking Classes

 Our format –

-The day begins at the beautiful beach house with its semi-outdoor kitchen, fitted with state of the art facilities that include a wood fire oven.
-The classes are a combination of demonstration and practical, cooking to produce an array of dishes.
+The day begins at the beautiful beach house with its semi-outdoor kitchen, fitted with state of the art cooking facilities that include a wood fire oven.
+The classes are a combination of demonstration and practical.

 As we cook our seafood we will sit down together and enjoy our creations.
 Then it is back to the bench for the next course.
 As the day progresses you will have learned a variety of preparation techniques that may cover skinning, trimming, shucking, scaling and filleting along with cooking techniques of roasting, poaching, steaming, baking, pan frying, wok frying, deep frying and grilling.